pysat/pysat/docs/new_instrument.rst

 Another potential issue is that some instruments have download routines, but should not undergo automated download tests because it would require the  user to save a password in a potentially public location.
-The `_password_req` flag is used to skip both the download tests and the download warning message tests, since a functional download routine is present.
+The :py:attr:`_password_req` flag is used to skip both the download tests and the download warning message tests, since a functional download routine is present.